 - Added the ability to use Face ID to secure the app and upgraded the use of Touch ID.

 - Corrected a bug that could cause the app to crash if the user tried to export a newly completed test.

 - Corrected a bug that could allow access to other people's data while doing a clock test in Client Mode.

 - Updated the help screen software so that the arrow buttons at the bottom of the screen now work properly.

 If you like 'Mental Health Scales', please take the time to give us a nice review: it really helps.Return to Table of Contents

 Within the application itself there are two additional modes of security.
 When security is in place you must enter a password or answer a security question to gain access to the application.
-As an alternative on devices with Touch ID you can use Touch ID to control access to the application.
-WARNING: If you forget the password and the answer to the security question and do not have Touch ID enabled there is no legitimate way to access the application and any stored data will be lost.
+As an alternative on devices with Touch ID or Face ID you can use Touch ID or Face ID to control access to the application.
+WARNING: If you forget the password and the answer to the security question and do not have Touch ID or Face ID enabled there is no legitimate way to access the application and any stored data will be lost.

 If Client Mode is not already on double tapping with two fingers on the question screen will turn it on.

-To regain full access to the application in Client Mode you must enter the password or answer the security question in the Security Screen, or use Touch ID if enabled.
+To regain full access to the application in Client Mode you must enter the password or answer the security question in the Security Screen, or use Touch ID or Face ID if enabled.
 (See "Security Screen" below.)
-If the password is successfully entered or Touch ID succeeds, the Security Screen slides away from the left hand column in landscape orientation, or melts from the popover in portrait orientation, allowing the user to navigate to other areas of the application.
+If the password is successfully entered or Touch ID or Face ID succeeds, the Security Screen slides away from the left hand column in landscape orientation, or melts from the popover in portrait orientation, allowing the user to navigate to other areas of the application.

 IMPORTANT NOTE: If you have not chosen a security question and answer, the "Forgot" button will not appear.Return to Table of Contents